 Type of ingredient: Plum oil is a hydrator and anti-inflammatory.

-Main benefits: Brightens and plumps skin, protects against radical damage and oxidative stress, and aids in cellular repair, sebum production, and skin turnover.
+Main benefits: Brightens and plumps skin, protects against radical damage and oxidative stress, and aids in cellular repair, sebum production, and skin turnover, according to our experts.

 Who should use it: In general, plum oil is beneficial to all skin types as it is a lightweight, noncomedogenic oil and safe for acne-prone skin.
 Of course, if you are allergic to plums, you should avoid.